Beinex-GovernAI/GovernAI_V2/nodeshift_integration_analysis.md

 **It does not intercept an employee typing directly into `chatgpt.com` or `claude.ai` in a browser.** That is a fundamentally different infrastructure problem (browser proxy, DNS-level interception, or corporate network-layer filtering) and is **explicitly out of scope** for this design.

-This needs to be stated clearly to Mebin so he doesn't assume "masked" means "masked everywhere."
-The correct framing is:

 > *"This design governs AI usage that flows through the company-provided GovernAI gateway.
 Native browser use of ChatGPT/Claude on personal accounts is a separate, harder infrastructure problem — flagged as a future work item that would require network-level controls outside GovernAI's scope."*